Siphon880gh/devbrain/AI System Engineer/Concept Deep Dives/Training AI - Concept PRIMER.md

 > [!note] In the code: Training
 > This is beyond the scope of this tutorial.
 However, one approach is with the three datasets to use Python's Scikit-learn to train, then if you like it, you can save the model with joblib (or pickle).
 Then how do I use the model on new data to predict outputs?
 You can use the same library may that be joblib, then run their predict method on a csv that only has the inputs aka features.
 Then it would predict the outputs aka targets.
-For the code on training and then predicting, refer to [[Scikit-learn, Joblib - Predict Values]]
+For the code on training and then predicting, refer to [[Predict Values with Scikit-learn, Joblib]]

 ### Why Multiple Datasets